John-R-Wallace-NOAA/Length_Restricted_Catch_with_VAST/WCGBTS_JV_All_SP_Results_Dpth_13_May_2022/README.md

-I had to make a loop to extract this data from the saved VAST runs, but here we are.

 The data for each species (see attached) looks like:

              x        y         X        Y    X2003     X2004     X2005     X2006     X2007     X2008     X2009